ZeyaWang/consensus_space/README.md

 2. Save them into a local directory.

-3. Run the evaluation script:

-`towards.py` is the script to be used to run the experiments and obtain the results in the paper.
+3. Run the evaluation script `towards.py` to implement the experiments and obtain the results in the paper.

 To evaluate a specific dataset or task: